microbecode/Score-Milk-token/README.md

 - Maximum token amount cap
     - The cap can't be breached with minting

-## Deployment

-As mentioned above the contracts can't be deployed to Tron network with the accompanied configurations.
-New Tron-specific configurations are needed.

 ## Unit tests

 All relevant unit tests from OpenZeppelin are included.